EU Council says ECB does not have mandate for its bad loan measures

 BRUSSELS (Reuters) - The European Central Bank does not have the mandate for its plan to ask euro area banks to set aside more cash to cover bad loans, the European Union Council said in a legal opinion, in a further blow to the ECB proposal.

-To prevent a pile-up of new bad debt on top of an existing stock of sour loans worth nearly 850 billion euros (£760.01 trillion), the ECB wants to introduce new guidelines including a two-year deadline for lenders to raise provisions from January for any newly classified non-performing unsecured debt.
+To prevent a pile-up of new bad debt on top of an existing stock of sour loans worth nearly 850 billion euros ($1 trillion), the ECB wants to introduce new guidelines including a two-year deadline for lenders to raise provisions from January for any newly classified non-performing unsecured debt. [nL8N1ME32P]

 The draft plan is out for public consultation until next week and has run into opposition from various quarters including the European parliament and now the EU Council, the bloc’s other legislative body which represents its members’ governments.